DNAstack/dnastack-open-data/tutorials/README.md

 # Running tutorial workflows

-Tutorial workflows are written in [Workflow Description Language (WDL)](https://openwdl.org/#:~:text=The%20Workflow%20Description%20Language%20(WDL,workflows%2C%20and%20parallelize%20their%20execution.), a pipelining language that can be run on a number of infrastructures and backends including locally and in Cloud compute environments.
+Tutorial workflows are written in [Workflow Description Language (WDL)](https://openwdl.org), a workflow language that can be run on a number of infrastructures and backends including locally and in Cloud compute environments.

 Tools required for data analysis are packaged into [Docker containers](https://www.docker.com/), which ensures that the workflows will run consistently and reproducibly.